 The New York State Zoo at Thompson Park works to be a leader and resource in Northern New York for conservation and education about our natural world.
 We aim to provide exciting and interactive programs with a goal of inspiring our community to become more involved in the preservation of our planet.
-The Zoo is now the second most visited attraction in the Thousand Islands Region, attracting nearly 50,000 visitors per year and is supported by over 800 member households reaching nearly 10,000 members of our community through educational programs.
 Our mission at the New York State Zoo continues to move forward – always with a goal of inspiring conservation, education, and family oriented programs.

 Native Wildlife Internship